GeoNode/documentation/docs/user-guide/datasets_management.md

 The Upsert functionality in GeoNode allows users to efficiently manage geospatial data by combining the operations of Update and Insert into a single transaction.
 Instead of running a check to see if a record exists before deciding whether to update it or create a new one, upsert handles this logic automatically.

-This is primarily used when working with GeoNode Dataset that are backed by a database table (typically PostGIS).

-**NB:** _This functionality is available only in GeoNode >=5.0.0_

 ### How it works

 When you perform an upsert operation on a GeoNode layer, the system evaluates the incoming data against the existing records using one or more specified key columns.

-`Check for Existence (Update)`

-- The system checks if a record with the same value(s) in the key column(s) already exists in the layer's data table.
+- The system checks if a record with the same value(s) in the key column(s) already exists in the layer's data table

-- If a match is found, the existing record is updated with the new attribute values and geometry from the incoming data.
+- If a match is found, the existing record is updated with the new attribute values and geometry from the incoming data

-`Creation (Insert)`

-- If no match is found for the specified key(s), a brand new record (row) is inserted into the data table with the provided attribute values and geometry.
+- If no match is found for the specified key(s), a brand new record (row) is inserted into the data table with the provided attribute values and geometry

 ### Common Use Cases